turna62/turna62/README.md

 ### Hi there 👋
 I'm Lamia Alam.
 I'm intrested in web development.
-I have full stack knowledge.
+I have full stack development knowledge.
 I've completed projects to create responsive and user-friendly websites.
 I look forward to contributing to more projects.

 📫 How to reach me: lamiaalam@iut-dhaka.edu